helm/helm/CONTRIBUTING.md

 ## The Triager

-Each week, one of the core maintainers will serve as the designated "triager" starting after the public standup meetings on Thursday.
+Each week, one of the core maintainers will serve as the designated "triager" starting after the public stand-up meetings on Thursday.
 This person will be in charge triaging new PRs and issues throughout the work week.

 ## Labels